KrashKart/aoc-2023/README.md

     * Very manageable actually.
 Solved this one quite quickly due to me being used to regex.
 I opted for a "bottom-up" style of dynamic programming in Part 2 which if not for a careless mistake, could've been my first sub-20 minute submission.
 5. If You Give A Seed A Fertilizer (2/2 stars)
     * I must say the problem gave me quite a headache, but it did teach me the principles of logical thinking and analysis.
 It sounds weird, but my approach was a more mathematical and logical one as compared to my initial idea which was brute-forcing.
 Although the code is bulky and unoptimised, I'm quite proud of it anyway.
+6. Wait For It (2/2 stars)
+    * A particularly easy day, even easier than day 4.
+The input text was not lengthy at all, so any tricky edge cases were not included.
+I chose to brute force search my way through.

 # Analysis of Times and Completion
 ![](stats/stat_of_the_day.png?raw=true)